 Abstract: The papers consist of correspondence, diaries, writings, childhood, school and college materials, housekeeping and social records, reports, memoranda and correspondence from the many organizations in which Anne Morrow Lindbergh took an active interest.
 Also included are voluminous mail from members of her reading public and memorabilia, both objects sent by admirers and items collected by her on her travels.
 The death of Charles Lindbergh in 1974 is documented by mail from friends, members...

 Abstract: The papers consist of correspondence; diaries; writings; childhood, school and college materials; financial, legal, and housekeeping records; reports; memoranda; drawings; maps; publications; artifacts; and memorabilia documenting the life and interests of Charles Augustus Lindbergh.
 The papers form the largest and most extensive collection of his personal, professional, and family papers.
 They document his work as a pilot, developer of commercial aviation and rocketry, bio-engineer, air...

 Call Number: MS 325B

-Overview: The collection consists of photographic prints, negatives, art prints, drawings, paintings, silhouettes, postcards, and motion picture film created or collected by Charles Augustus Lindbergh and Anne Morrow Lindbergh.
+Abstract: The collection consists of photographic prints, negatives, art prints, drawings, paintings, silhouettes, postcards, and motion picture film created or collected by Charles Augustus Lindbergh and Anne Morrow Lindbergh.
 The collection primarily documents the life and interests of Charles Augustus Lindbergh and Anne Morrow Lindbergh, including childhoods, aviation and writing careers, expeditions and travels, and families.
-The bulk of the pictures document Charles Augustus Lindbergh’s career in...
+The bulk of the pictures document Charles Augustus Lindbergh’s career...

 Dates: Circa 1840-1983